 I’ve never been much of a wrestler or grappler.
 Kickboxing felt more natural as I had spent years honing my kicking skills and leg strength as a soccer player.

 If you have these assets, you can submit a person who is stronger, bigger, and more athletic.
 But since I was on the opposite side of this, it meant I’d have to get accustomed to losing repeatedly and often times getting submitted by a person of smaller stature before attaining any type of success.
-This was a tough mental hurdle to overcome, mainly because of my ego.

 Another compelling part of my experience is I’ve become sensitive to the reality that I’m more helpless than I ever conceived.
 And that a person of superior grappling skills can nullify me so simply and effortlessly.
 This is humbling beyond belief.